The Best Hotel Credit Cards for Every Type of Traveler

 Annual fee: $95

-Welcome offer: Earn up to 60,000 points: 30,000 points after spending $3,000 on purchases within the first 3 months, plus an additional 30,000 points by earning 2 bonus points per $1 spent on purchases that earn 1 bonus point, up to $15,000 spent in the first 6 months of account opening.
+Welcome offer: Earn up to 60,000 bonus points: 30,000 points after you spend $3,000 on purchases in your first 3 months from account opening, plus up to 30,000 more bonus points by earning 2 points total per $1 spent in the first 6 months from account opening on purchases that normally earn 1 bonus point, on up to $15,000 spent.

 Why we like it: While it does have an annual fee, the World of Hyatt Credit Card offers a valuable welcome bonus.
 According to Hyatt, the bonus is enough to cover the cost of 10 nights at a category 1 hotel.
 It also has a valuable rewards structure.